Fursuit

-Fursuits are custom-made animal costumes owned and worn by cosplayers and members of the furry fandom, commonly known as "furries"; a furry who wears a fursuit is called a fursuiter.
+Fursuits are custom-made anthropomorphic animal costumes owned and worn by cosplayers and members of the furry fandom, commonly known as "furries"; a furry who wears a fursuit is called a fursuiter.
 The term is believed to have been coined in 1993 by Robert King.
 Unlike mascot suits, which are usually affiliated with a team or organization, fursuits represent an original character created by their wearer, and are often better-fitting and more intricately crafted, with features such as a moving jaw.
 Fursuits are made in a wide range of styles, from cartoonish to highly realistic.

 History

-The concept of a fursuit can be traced decades prior to the term "fursuit" ever being coined, to at least as early as 1947, with a German Shepherd dog suit being a core plot element of Edwin Corle's Three Ways to Mecca.
-An early fursuit worn by former Disney mascot wearer Robert Hill, and based on the feminine character "Hilda the Bamboid", appeared at the first ever furry convention, ConFurence 0, in 1989, but most furries of the time simply wore ears and tails, influenced by their intersection with the anime and sci-fi fandoms.
+An early fursuit worn by former Disney mascot wearer Robert Hill, based on the feminine character "Hilda the Bamboid", appeared at the first ever furry convention, ConFurence 0, in 1989, but most furries of the time simply wore ears and tails, influenced by their intersection with the anime and sci-fi fandoms.

-During the 1990s guides for building fursuits were common.
 Fursuits did not become widely known until the mid-1990s and the rise of the Internet, which led to the spread of ideas on costume making.
-According to The Daily Dot during the same decade sex in fursuits were also common back before the 21st century.

 Most early fursuit making was done by the suit's owner using guides released by members of the community, with one of the most prominent being Critter Costuming, a 2004 manual by Adam Riggs.
 However, by the mid-2000s, the demand for high-quality fursuits was high enough that fursuit making became a viable business.
 Furries began to commission specialized makers with their custom designs or open-ended requests.
-Including used suits, the industry now sells millions of dollars worth of suits each year, and organizations such as sports teams are increasingly commissioning custom-made fursuits for their mascots.
+Including used suits, the industry now sells millions of dollars' worth of suits each year, and organizations such as sports teams are increasingly commissioning custom-made fursuits for their mascots.

 According to Forbes in 2018, a few fursuit makers in recent years have gained a larger audience by making mascots for mainstream organizations.